 Angola is the world's twenty-third largest country.
-It is five times the area of the United Kingdom and nearly twice the size of Texas, in the U.S. The population is estimated to be 15,941,000 people and per capita income is $2,813*.
+It is five times the area of the United Kingdom and nearly twice the size of the US state of Texas.
+The population is estimated to be 15,941,000 people and per capita income is $2,813*.

 Angola gained independence from Portugal in 1975, and soon after, civil war erupted and continued for 27 years, resulting in the collapse of social, political and administrative order.
 The daily privations of life in Angola reflect the difficult economic conditions resulting from the war.
 Hospitals often struggle to pay for basic equipment and medicines, while schools may be without books and families are sometimes desparate to meet household needs.

 These realities, make involvement in AGA (Advancing the Gospel in Angola) relevant and worthwhile by promoting opportunity and fostering hope through its multiple opportunities of service: